 Skyliner Lodge – A beautiful venue in Bend Oregon the boasts views of a river and mountains from the ceremony location.
 It also has a dance floor between some tall pines and a little guest house for the bride/groom/wedding party to get ready.
 This is a perfect spot if you want to have around 30 guests and serve dinner and do some dancing under the stars.
 It’s also only $500.00!
 Talk about getting a good bang for your buck.

-These are all of my favorite locations for intimate weddings in my Central Oregon elopement guide.
+These are all of my favorite locations for intimate weddings in my Oregon elopement guide.
 All of the venues and vendors have created so many beautiful experiences for intimate weddings.
 If you want to elope, but are planning on having a larger than average group (say around 35 people.)
-These will likely be your best options.
+These will likely be good options.
 Many elopements take place in National Forests and National Parks, and there simply isn’t easy enough standing room for this many guests.
 Again, these venues give you rad options to get views, adventures, boat rides, lava caves, horseback rides, camping, and more.

 Cabin in Prineville Overlooking the reservoir

 This cabin is located in Central Oregon on 20 acres of private property, which is perfect for setting up a scenic reception in the outdoors.
 It’s absolutely stunning and you could elope right here, although there are tons of incredible options extremely close-by such as The Painted Hills, The Ochoco National Forest, and there’s even a state park one mile from this property.
 This area is amazing for hiking, rock climbing, biking, boating, and fishing!